lukelwelsh/USSportOrgDataChallenge/README.md

 # U.S. Sport Organization
 Data Challenge with the U.S. Sport Organization

+This project provides insights towards which five USA gymnasts should be chosen to represent the country for the 2024 Olympic games in artistic gymnastics.
+Through the use of Monte Carlo simulation, many different possible lineups are assessed against the prospective field of competitors in order to simulate the format of the Olympic competition.

 ## Description of Workings of Different Files:

 data_2022_2023.csv: All data with which to base analysis on